SENSEIXENUS2/SENSEIXENUS2.github.io/posts/notes/Privesc.md

             sys.exit()

 ### PRIVESC WITH PATH VARIABLE MANIPULATION
-- If a binary does not detail the path to run another binary e.g not using (/usr/bin/curl)
+- If a binary does not detail the path to run another binary e.g not using (/usr/bin/curl) {stating the path}

     ![image](https://github.com/SENSEIXENUS2/SENSEIXENUS2.github.io/assets/98669513/f0562606-ec66-47bb-a419-9293ca0a62f1)